ledrui/nlp-bot/README.md

 - Try it with one of these queries

     ```bash
-    What\'s your name?
+    What is your name ?
-    Where do you live in?
+    Where do you live in ?
     ```

 # Testing the bot using Bot Framework Emulator **v4**